High Performance Psychotherapy & Neuropsychology

 What can Psychotherapy Achieve for the Individual

 When things aren’t going your way, you can start to really feel the pressure.
-You may begin to experience a low in confidence and once this happens it can be a slippery slope, and if fear and anxiety set in, this can have a huge impact on your game - and due to the way the brain works, this can actually just become a vicious cycle.
+You may begin to experience a low in confidence and once this happens it can be a slippery slope, because one fear sets in, this can really have a huge impact on your game - and to make matters worse, because of the way the brain works, it can become a vicious cycle.

 The pressure comes from both external and internal influences.
 External pressure, such as from the manger, or other team members, agents, sponsors and of course the fans.
 And internal pressure, from you yourself - which is actually often the most significant - and If you're a perfectionist too, it can be absolute torture.